 Introduction

-This outline proposes roles and responsibilities for the ccNSO Council and the creation of a ccNSO Policy Assistance Implementation Group (ccPAIGe) to monitor and, if so requested by ICANN, provide assistance with implementing adopted ccNSO policies.
+This outline proposes roles and responsibilities for the ccNSO Council and the creation of a ccNSO Policy Assistance Implementation Group (ccPAIGe) to monitor and, if requested by ICANN, provide assistance with implementing adopted ccNSO policies.
 The GNSO Implementation Review Team (IRT) Principles & Guideline serve as the model for this proposal.

 A ccPAIGe’s roles and responsibilities involve interacting with ICANN to assist in confirming the intent of the policy recommendations during their implementation.
 In addition, the role of the ccNSO Council is detailed.